 - Operate on a not for profit basis and profits must not be paid out to individuals or shareholders.

 Applications can be made for up to £2,000 per organisation per year.
 Whilst grants from the Robin Hood Community Fund can be used to pay for 100% of the revenue costs of a project, applications will be considered more favourable where they can demonstrate that they can provide match funding.
 The fund can also contribute towards larger capital outlays.

-Capital costs include help to fund one-off planned expenditure on buildings, items of equipment and for the purchase of a specific service e.g. room hire, training, transport costs, specialist support.
+Capital costs include help to fund one-off planned expenditure on buildings, items of equipment and for the purchase of a specific service for example: room hire, training, transport costs and specialist support.

 Capital grants would be paid upon receipt of paid invoice(s) for goods or services from the group/organisation.

 Revenue bids can be made to help with day to day running costs incurred in providing services to residents of Mansfield district.
 For example rent and utility costs, employee costs, general office costs, staging performances, exhibitions and publications.

 Evidence of other external funding may be required as revenue grants may not be made to organisations whose sole source of income would be the council.